dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 The entry point is the header file containing the API.
 In this example, it is the internal `AVAudioPlayer.h` header.

+If you are creating an iOS plugin, you may need to reference header files from the iPhoneOS SDK framework directory:
+`/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/`

 Another import thing you'll see, if you look at the [example config]({{page.example}}/pubspec.yaml), is the exclude and include options.